Last updated: March 6, 2021

 Where we store your information

-When you contact us by email or through our website, we store your your information in Google Apps, our Customer Relationship Management (CRM) software.
+When you contact us by email or through our website, we store your your information in Google Workspace, our Customer Relationship Management (CRM) software.
 If you sign up for a newsletter, we store your email address in MailChimp which is the marketing platform we prefer.
 If we do business, we store your information in our accounts software Harvest).
 We chose these systems partly for their commitment to security.

 What we use your information for